MertGunduz/Embedded-Software-Engineer-Roadmap/semesters/sem1.md

 # 📕 Semester 1

-### 🖥️ Introduction to Programming - Basics of Programming using C Programming Language
+### 🖥️ Introduction to Programming - Basics of Programming using C
 - **Overview**: Dive into the world of programming with a focus on the C language, a cornerstone for embedded systems.
 - **Topics Covered**:
   - 📝 Syntax and Structure: Mastering C syntax, data types, and structures.